Jyothsna Gattineni, MD

 Biography

-Dr. Gattineni has a wide variety of clinical and research interests, including chronic kidney disease, hemolytic uremic syndrome, dialysis and transplantation.
+Dr. Gattineni has a wide variety of clinical and research interests, including chronic kidney disease (CKD), hemolytic uremic syndrome (HUS), dialysis and transplantation.
 She also collaborates with urologists and other specialists at the Comprehensive Stone Center at Children’s Health.
+Certified by the American Board of Pediatrics in general pediatrics and pediatric nephrology, she joined the UT Southwestern faculty and Children's Health in 2009.

 Dr. Gattineni believes in going the extra mile to meet her patients' needs — whether that means taking additional time to explain their condition or finding ways around socioeconomic barriers that limit access to treatment.